0.8 kilometres away in Prague

-A new student tradition is the annual Faculty Steamship Sailing.
+A new student tradition is the annual Faculty Boat Party.
 It usually takes place at the end of the summer semester and gives students and academics an opportunity to get to know each other more on a personal level while sailing on the Vltava river.

 Of course, one of the great attractions for international students is the location of the Faculty in Prague.
 Prague is famous for its beauty and cultural wealth.
 It is often called golden, hundred-spired or the heart of Europe.

 The city lies in the middle of the Central Bohemian Region, offering good opportunities for leisure and entertainment activities on the weekends.
 The protected nature reserves of Krivoklátsko and Kokorínsko and the river basins of the Sázava and Berounka are among the most popular destinations.